The Navigation Model of Therapy: Why Awareness Changes Everything

 • Continue the therapy until the disease is progressed or unacceptable toxicity is reduced

-Uveal melanomas exhibit considerable differences in incidence, prognostic variables, molecular features, and treatment from cutaneous melanoma.
-Patients with stage 0 melanoma have a five-year relative survival rate of 97 percent, compared to roughly 10% for those with stage IV cancer.
+Uveal melanomas differ in incidence, prognostic variables, molecular features, and treatment.
+The patients with stage 0 melanoma has a 97% survival rate in five-year.Â

 If any of your direct relatives (parents, brothers, sisters, or children) has had melanoma, your risk of developing it is increased.
 Around 10% of all melanoma patients have a family history of the disease.